Quick answer

 What is the best steakhouse in Buenos Aires?

 Don Julio in Palermo is consistently rated the best steakhouse in Buenos Aires and was named the world's best steakhouse.
-However, many Reddit users consider it overpriced and recommend alternatives like Fogón Asado for the experience, La Carnicería for quality-to-price ratio, or Parrilla Peña for an authentic local parrilla without the tourist markup.
+However, many travelers consider it overpriced and recommend alternatives like Fogón Asado for the experience, La Carnicería for quality-to-price ratio, or Parrilla Peña for an authentic local parrilla without the tourist markup.

 How much does a steak dinner cost in Buenos Aires?

-A steak dinner ranges widely.
+A steak dinner in Buenos Aires ranges widely.
 At a neighborhood parrilla like El Desnivel or Parrilla Peña, expect ARS 8,000–15,000 ($8–15 USD) per person.
 Mid-range spots like La Cabrera or La Carnicería run ARS 15,000–35,000 ($15–35 USD).
 Premium restaurants like Don Julio can reach ARS 40,000–80,000+ ($40–80+ USD) per person with wine.
 Argentina remains excellent value for steak compared to the US or Europe.

 What cuts of steak should I order at a Buenos Aires parrilla?